-Meet the growing demand for medically necessary care with clinically appropriate medical services
+Meet the growing demand for medical care with clinically appropriate medical services

 Texas’ population is expected to boom from 25 million to almost 45 million by 2040.
-These numbers include not just a larger population, but also a larger need for more health care services from a growing populace of increasingly obese Texans and the generally sicker elderly residents.
+This means not only more people who need medical care, but also a larger demand for more health care services from a growing populace of increasingly obese Texans and the generally sicker elderly residents.

 The convergence of a larger, increasingly aging, and increasingly obese population of Texans represents “a recipe for disaster.”
-In the United States, approximately 80 percent of all persons 65 or older have at least one chronic condition, and half have at least two.
+In the United States, approximately 80 percent of all persons 65 and older have at least one chronic condition, and half have at least two.
 These patients take longer to treat, and the amount of services and care they require grows more and more complex.
-Diabetes, which causes excess morbidity and increased health care costs, affects more than 1.7 million Texans 65 or older.
-As U.S. adults live longer, the prevalence of Alzheimer’s disease, which doubles every five years after age 65, also is expected to increase.
+Diabetes, which causes excess morbidity, premature mortality, and increased health care costs, affects about 1.8 million adult Texans.

 Texas is a state with significant shortages of physicians and other health care professionals.
-Several powerful trends are pushing those shortages to levels that will threaten the ability of Texans, regardless of where they live or whether they have health insurance coverage.
+Several powerful trends are pushing those shortages to levels that will further threaten Texans’ ability to access care, regardless of where they live or whether they have health insurance coverage.
 In addition to Texas’ ethnic diversity and 1,254-mile shared border with Mexico, those trends include:

-- More than 5.7 million Texas baby boomers become eligible for Medicare, the age group with the highest demand for physician services;
+- More seniors: By 2020, more than 5.7 million Texas baby boomers become eligible for Medicare, the age group with the highest demand for primary and specialty care physician services;

 People with diabetes and other chronic health conditions have complex care needs.
 Their physicians not only must treat the condition itself, but also must lead a team of caregivers who rally all the resources to help prevent health complications and greater health care costs for the patient.

-Physicians must be the backbone of such a complex system of care if it is to be cost-effective.
-Otherwise, the state’s efforts to increase preventive care, improve medically necessary treatment for the chronically ill, and reduce inappropriate emergency department utilization will falter.
-Physicians also play an important role in helping develop and partnering with the public health system.
+Physicians must be the backbone of such a complex system of care if it is to be high quality and cost-effective.
+Otherwise, the state’s efforts to increase preventive care, improve medically necessary treatment for the chronically ill, and reduce inappropriate emergency department visits will falter.
+Physicians also play an important role in developing and partnering with the public health system.
 This partnership can enhance local coordination of care, disease surveillance, access, and health promotion.

 Make sure enough physicians and other health care professionals are working in all parts of Texas

 Texas has a shortage of both primary care physicians and other specialists.
 Texas ranks behind nearly every other state in the number of patient care physicians per capita and usually ranks last among the most populous states.
-To evaluate this shortage across specialties, we have devised a metric that compares the number of Texas physicians per 100,000 population with the U.S. average.
+To evaluate this shortage across specialties, we have devised a metric that compares the number of Texas physicians per 100,000 population with the U.S. average by specialty.
 We call this the “Texas Specialty Ratio.”
 The closer this ratio is to 100 percent for a given specialty, the closer Texas is to the national average.

-- Psychiatry and child/ adolescent psychiatry are among the specialties with the lowest Texas Specialty Ratios.
+- Psychiatry, preventive medicine, and child/ adolescent psychiatry are among the specialties with the lowest Texas Specialty Ratios.

-We also must look to the Texas of tomorrow to evaluate the kinds of physicians we will need the most.
-Texas ranks fourth among the six most-populous states in medical students and resident physicians per capita.
-Texas continues to be overly dependent on other states and countries for supplying new physicians.
-Last year, nearly 75 percent of newly licensed physicians graduated from medical schools outside of Texas.
-We are thus subject to the vagaries of external forces that influence the numbers of physicians we can recruit.
 To meet future physician demands, Texas needs a stable, high-quality medical education system to produce homegrown physicians.
-Similarly, we must provide a reasonable opportunity for Texas medical school graduates to obtain their residency training in the state without being forced to leave home.
+We must provide a reasonable opportunity for Texas medical school graduates to obtain their residency training in the state without being forced to leave home.
 Multiple studies confirm that physicians who complete both medical school and residency training in the state are three times more likely to practice here.

 Because the human body is complex, the mastery of medical care is correspondingly complex, requiring a lengthy educational and training pipeline.
-Following college, physicians traditionally complete a four-year medical school education, followed by specialty training in residency programs for three to eight additional years, depending on the specialty.
+After college, physicians traditionally complete a four-year medical school education, followed by specialty training in residency programs for three to eight additional years, depending on specialty.

 Texas needs continued and stable state support for both critical parts of a physician’s education and training to help cultivate future generations of Texas physicians trained to deliver care in the evolving health care delivery systems, ensuring stable access to health care for all Texans.